palatyle/LMD_MATHAM_Utils/README.md

 `data/Mars_Volc_locs.csv` -- CSV containing all major potentially explosive volcanoes on Mars as well as their lat/lon coordinates.
 Originally from Kerber et al. (2012) and subsequently augmented.

+`data/no_tharsis.` -- this directory mostly contains the interpolated ash deposition maps for the analysis done in the paper.
+Each of these outputs is separated by volcano location as well as tracer.
+They are in `.npy` format and can be read in easily with numpy (`np.load(file.npy)`)

+In this directory, you'll also find two matlab binary files (`.mat`). `PCM_geo.mat` contains geometry information, while `ps_tharsis_no_tharsis.mat` contains surface pressure information.
+Both of these files are used in the `Surface_p_comp.py` script.
 ## Model Inputs
     P_MATHAM/
     ├── IO_ref/ -- Contains MATHAM input files generated in `GCM2MATHAM.py`